omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 Specify at least the name, type and category for your wizard.
 Category is used to specify how the wizards will be visually grouped.
 Wizard type specifies in which New ...
 Wizard  your wizard will appear.
-You can specify for example: `project, simulation, network` etc. In our case the wizard will be added both to the New Simulation Wizard and to the New Network Wizard.
+You can specify: `project, simulation, network` etc. In our case the wizard will be added both to the New Simulation Wizard and to the New Network Wizard.